fior-di-latte/leafy_leasing/README.md

 _"A companion app for PaaS (_Plants as a Service_) companies."_

 Under the hood:
-* 💅  Design System: Material 3 with a green seed color
+* 💅  Design System: Material 3 with a green seed color, incl. dark  and light mode
 * 🏄‍♂ ️State Management: `riverpod`: All AsyncStates _(loading, error, data)_ by UI
 * 🪝 Local State Management: `flutter_hooks`
 * 🐝 Data Persistence: `hive`
 * 🧭 Navigation: `auto_route`
 * 🗣️ Internationalization: `flutter_localizations`
-* 📄 Declarative Logging: `loggy` with listeners on providers, widget states and route changes.
+* 📄 Declarative Logging: `loggy` with listeners on providers (BL), widget states and route changes.

 Developed using Flutter 3.7.8 and Dart 2.19.5, tested **only** on Android (API 31, Pixel 4a Emulator).
 _No tests, no actively used flavors._